 Trademark applications and registrations in Class 29 over the past 15 years.

 Class 29 covers meat, fish, poultry, game, and a wide range of processed foods including preserved, frozen, dried, and cooked fruits and vegetables, dairy products, eggs, and edible oils and fats.
-With over 72,000 live marks, it is one of two major food classes (alongside Class 30) and represents the protein-centric and processed food segments of the food industry.
+It is one of two major food classes (alongside Class 30) and represents the protein-centric and processed food segments of the food industry.

 Class 29 includes mainly foodstuffs of animal origin, as well as vegetables and other horticultural comestible products which are prepared or preserved for consumption.